English, Kiswahili, mathematics, science, social studies and religious studies are the subjects taught here.

 There are four incomplete classrooms and two semi-permanent (mud) classrooms that are not in good shape.
 Standard six and seven children have their lessons in the same classroom, separated only by papyrus reeds.
 A circular grass-thatched temporary gazebo structure has been built to serve as the staffroom for the teachers.

-But the biggest issues is that there’s no water on school grounds.
+But the biggest issue is that there’s no water on school grounds.
 Instead, students have to go out into the community to find water between classes.
 They swing by the school kitchen and grab their plastic yellow containers, then walk about 500 meters to a spring.

 Since community members and students both strive for this water, school children are sometimes requested to wait until all community members have fetched water first.